On the Rise: Solar Thermal Power and the Fight Against Global Warming

 The United States has limited time to transition away from dirty energy sources and toward clean, renewable energy.

-- To have a reasonable chance of preventing a 2° C increase in global average temperatures, the world must keep the concentration of global warming pollution in the atmosphere below 450 parts per million.1
+o To have a reasonable chance of preventing a 2° C increase in global average temperatures, the world must keep the concentration of global warming pollution in the atmosphere below 450 parts per million.

 Concentrating solar power is ready to reduce global warming pollution, and can begin doing so right away.

-- America has immense potential to generate power from the sun.
-The National Renewable Energy Laboratory has identified the potential for nearly 7,000 gigawatts (GW) of solar thermal power generation on lands in the southwestern United States—more than six times current U.S. electric generating capacity.
+· America has immense potential to generate power from the sun.
+The National Renewable Energy Laboratory has identified the potential for more than 7,000 gigawatts (GW) of solar thermal power generation on lands in the southwestern United States – more than six times current U.S. electric generating capacity.
 Other sunny areas of the United States, such as the mountain West, the Great Plains and Florida, can also generate power from solar thermal energy.

-- Solar thermal power plants covering a 100-mile-square area of the Southwest— equivalent to 9 percent the size of Nevada—could generate enough electricity to power the entire nation.
+· Solar thermal power plants covering a 100 mile by 100 mile area of the Southwest – equivalent to 9 percent the size of Nevada – could generate enough electricity to power the entire nation.